noseandnose/ezrasnashim/replit.md

 - June 24, 2025.
 Formatted and stored complete Hebrew Amidah prayer in database with proper section headers and line breaks
 - June 25, 2025.
 Fixed console JSX errors by removing inline style elements and using CSS classes
 - June 25, 2025.
 Optimized Hebrew prayer formatting by removing double line spaces between headers and content
+- June 25, 2025.
+Removed transliteration field from tefilla prayers in database and frontend
+- June 25, 2025.
+Changed tehillim name automatic removal from 7 days to 18 days in backend and frontend
 ```

 ## User Preferences